metalama/website/features/core/code-generation/reference-from-source-code.md

 }
 ```

-Another part of the source code can use the `IMementoable` interface and its two methods as if they were defined in
+Another part of the source can use the `IMementoable` interface and its methods as if they were defined directly in the source code:
-source code:

 ```cs
 var fish = new Fish() { Name = "Hannibal", Species = "Tilapia" };